femtofox/Femtofox_Community_Hardware/README.md

 #### Femtofox Community Edition
 ![Femtofox CE front view](https://raw.githubusercontent.com/Nestpebble/Femtofox_Community_Hardware/refs/heads/main/Pictures/Femtofox%20CE%203d.png)
+This board is sized to match a Raspberry Pi hat, and has holes to match that footprint.
+The board can be used without a Luckfox as a conventional Lora radio hat, and matches the Waveshare pinout.

 #### Femtofox Smol Edition
 ![enter image description here](https://raw.githubusercontent.com/Nestpebble/Femtofox_Community_Hardware/refs/heads/main/Pictures/Femtofox%20SE-RA-WIO%203d.png)
+A smaller board that matches a Raspberry Pi Zero

 ## License
 Femtofox PCB Design © 2024 by NomDeTom is licensed under CC BY-NC-ND 4.0